eddieoz/meshtastic-bridge/docs/store-forward-server.md

         device: home_radio
         ttl_hours: 48
         log_level: info
+        store_broadcasts: true
+        to:
+          allow:
+            - "1234567890"  # Your mobile radio
     - mqtt_plugin:
         name: mqtt_broker
         topic: mesh/messages
 ```

 **Use Case:** Simple home setup with one mobile radio that checks in daily.

+**How to use:**
+1. Leave mobile radio at home (in range)
+2. Go hiking with handheld radio
+3. When you return, send `!get` command from mobile radio
+4. Receive all missed messages with metadata

 ### Example 2: High-Volume Network